cmuscioly/cmuscioly.github.io/registration.md

 As of Wednesday, October 16, **we have reached our registration cap of 25 teams.**

-If your team is still be interested in participating, you can still [**join the waitlist**](https://docs.google.com/forms/d/e/1FAIpQLSdqyPG1lmWlYSCofEADA0a63MBpba7Ygvw8ei4NN6Y5AkZGyw/viewform?usp=sf_link).
+If your team is still interested in participating, you can [**join the waitlist**](https://docs.google.com/forms/d/e/1FAIpQLSdqyPG1lmWlYSCofEADA0a63MBpba7Ygvw8ei4NN6Y5AkZGyw/viewform?usp=sf_link).

 Don't hesitate to send us an email at [cmuscioly@gmail.com](mailto:cmuscioly@gmail.com) if you have any questions.